 The Baby Boomers may have been shaking their thing in the carefree 1960s, but fast forward fifty years and the financial prospects they face as retirees could hardly be described as easy.

-Born in the years following the Second World War, the oldest boomers are in their early 70s today.
+Born in the years following the Second World War, the oldest boomers are in their late 70s today.
 But as this age group inches closer towards or settles into retirement, a slew of financial, health, and economic challenges are starting to plague many in the generation.

 The post-war period may have lulled many into a false sense of security about their longer term financial prospects.
 Basking in the optimism following the aftermath of the Cold War and the fall of the Berlin Wall, they were the first generation to benefit from cradle to grave welfare provision.